Oleksandr Kucher: International career

 Kucher made his debut for the Ukraine national team on 15 August 2006 in a 6–0 friendly victory over Azerbaijan.
 He scored his first goal for Ukraine on 11 October 2006 in a 2–0 Euro 2008 qualifying match victory over Scotland.
 He was part of Ukraine's squad as they co-hosted UEFA Euro 2012 with Poland, but did not feature in the group stage exit.
 Four years later, Kucher was again part of his country's 23-man roster to participate in the UEFA Euro 2016.
 This time, he made one appearance for Ukraine, in a 1–0 loss to Poland, as Ukraine was once again eliminated at the group stage.

 Coaching career

 Metalist Kharkiv

 He ended his playing career in March 2020.
 Subsequently, in July 2020, Kucher was appointed to the position of head coach of the newly formed FC Metal, which was renamed FC Metalist in June of the following year.

 Dnipro-1

 In July 2022, he became the head coach of Dnipro-1.
 Kucher moved to the Dnipro-1 from Metalist Kharkiv together with his assistant Yuriy Ushmaev, the vice-president of the Kharkiv club Yevhen Krasnikov, the club's sports director Papa Gueye, the selectionist Jader da Silva and six players — Vladyslav Rybak, Volodymyr Tanchyk, Serhiy Horbunov, Eduard Sarapiy, Ruslan Babenko and team captain Farès Bahlouli.

 Chornomorets Odesa

 On 24 March 2025, Ukrainian Premier League club Chornomorets Odesa announced they had appointed Kucher as new head coach.
 He made his debut against Karpaty Lviv on 30 March 2025.
+On 13 January 2026, Kucher has been fired.